• Skip to main content

 • Agreed – The IRS proposes changes, you understand, and you agree with the changes.

 • Disagreed – The IRS has proposed changes, you understand the changes, but you disagree with them.
+If the IRS makes changes to your return, that is sometimes referred to as “failing the audit” and if that happens, you will incur a new tax liability plus penalties.

 Can I have a lawyer help me with an audit?